gitcordier/FunctionalAnalysis/README.md

   because it is a lovely result, since it connects a topological result (*to be metrizable or not to be*) with number theory (basic results about dyadic expansions).
   TODO: ?
-Maybe I'll add an alternative proof with the (almost nowhere) degenerate expansion.
+Maybe I'll add an alternative proof with the (possibly) degenerate expansion.
 - 1_9.tex
+  Continuousness, openness of a linear mapping: First isomorphism theorem with a closed space N (not necessarily the null space!).
 - 1_10.tex
+  Continuousness, openess of a linear mapping onto a finite dimensional space.
+  Not trivial, since the domain may be infinite-dimensional.
 - 1_14.tex
+  Alternative ways to define topology of the test functions space D_K, in the special case K=[0, 1].
 - 1_16.tex
   This is about showing that a function test topology is independent from the "supremum seminorms" we consider.
 It is then more than an exercise, it should be regarded as a very part of the textbook (sections 1.44, 1.46).
+- 1_17.tex
+  Given a multi-index $\alpha$, the differential operators $D^\alpha$ is continuous in the test functions space topology.
 - shasums256
 - LICENSE